daveti/nltpmd/README.md

 Netlink (Socket) TPM Daemon

-A TPM daemon used to talk with a kernel module using netlink socket
+A TPM daemon used to talk with a kernel module using the netlink socket

 Designed for network provenance project initially